Chair: Joan Eckerson

 EXS 306.
 Therapeutic Exercise.
 3 credits.
 OD

-The purpose of this course is to educate the student pursuing a career in Athletic Training in the basic principles of rehabilitation and specific therapeutic exercise techniques as they relate to the care of the physically active.
+The purpose of this course is to introduce students to the basic principles of rehabilitation and specific therapeutic exercise techniques as they relate to the care of the physically active.
 Special emphasis will be placed upon the practical use of these principles and techniques in laboratory settings and in the collegiate athletic training room setting in conjunction with practical experience.
 P: EXS 195, EXS 331 or IC.

 EXS 310.
 Practicum in Exercise Science.
 1 credit.
 FA, SP

-Depending upon area of interest, provides students with practical experience in areas such as athletic training, fitness testing, personal training, strength and conditioning, and wellness programming with professionals affiliated with Creighton University.
+Provides students with opportunities to enhance professional growth as laboratory teaching assistants or through practical work experience in areas such as athletic training, fitness testing, personal training, strength and conditioning, and wellness programming with professionals affiliated with Creighton University.
 May be repeated three times.
-P: EXS major, Jr. stdg. and DC.
+P: EXS major, Jr. stdg. and IC.

 EXS 320.
 Human Physiology.
 4 credits.
 FA, SP, SU

-An undergraduate human physiology course providing detailed coverage on the normal function of the human organ systems, while also incorporating discussion on physiological changes with physical activity and certain diseases.
+An undergraduate human physiology course providing detailed coverage on the normal function of the human organ systems, while also incorporating discussion on physiological changes during physical activity and certain diseases.
 Information is presented from the cellular level to the entire organism.
-P: BIO 202/BIO 206 or BIO 201/BIO 205; CHM 203/CHM 204 or CHM 205/CHM 206; EXS major or IC.
+Lecture, Lab course.
+P: Understanding Natural Science; BIO 202/BIO 206 or BIO 201/BIO 205; CHM 203/CHM 204 or CHM 205/CHM 206; EXS major or instructor approval.

 EXS 331.
 Human Anatomy.
 0-4 credits.
 FA, SP, SU